Diseases & Conditions

 - Back pain.
 People with spinal stenosis may or may not have back pain, depending on the degree of arthritis that has developed.

 - Burning pain in buttocks or legs (sciatica).
 Pressure on spinal nerves can result in pain in the areas that the nerves supply.
 The pain may be described as an ache or a burning feeling.
-It typically starts in the area of the buttocks and radiates down the leg.
-As it progresses, it can result in pain in the foot.
+It typically starts in the area of the buttocks and moves down the leg, sometimes reaching the foot.

 - Numbness or tingling in buttocks or legs.
-As pressure on the nerve increases, numbness and tingling often accompany the burning pain, although not all patients will have both burning pain, and numbness and tingling.
+As pressure on the nerve increases, numbness and tingling often accompany the burning pain, although not all patients will have both burning pain and numbness/tingling.

 - Acute cauda equina syndrome.
 This rare condition is considered a medical emergency that requires prompt treatment.
-If the compression of the nerves is severe, you can experience numbness in you private area and lose control of your bowel and/or bladder.
+If the compression of the nerves is severe, you can experience numbness in your private area and lose control of your bowel and/or bladder function.
 You may also lose strength in your legs and not be able to walk.
 If these symptoms occur, you may need emergency surgery.

-In spinal stenosis, people typically experience less pain with leaning forward, and especially with sitting.
-Studies of the lumbar spine show that leaning forward can increase the space available for the nerves.
-Pain is usually made worse by standing up straight and walking.
-Some people note that they can ride a stationary bike or walk leaning on a shopping cart.
+Some people note that they can ride a stationary bike or walk while leaning on a shopping cart.
 Walking more than 1 or 2 blocks, however, may bring on severe sciatica or weakness.

 Doctor Examination